hgamboa/nova-adv-inst/lab10/SampleApp/README.md

 	- User inputs the IP of the raspberry
 		- If IP is wrong then display an alert message
 		- If IP is right, proceed to the statsscreen
-			- Fetch from the Python server the metrics every second until the user disconnets or the connection is droped
+			- Fetch from the Python server the metrics every 200ms until the user disconnets or the connection is droped

 As you can see, the app behaviour is very simple and this project should provide the basic tools enabling you to develop an app for your final project.